 Means-ends scrutiny can play a role, but not where the problem is fairly basic.
 Just as some First Amendment cases turn on the question of whether something constitutes protected speech, and some Fourth Amendment cases turn on whether conduct constitutes a "search" or a "seizure," Heller demonstrates that in the Second Amendment, categorical prohibitions on types of "arms" are resolved by the common-use test, derived from Miller.
-Were balancing tests required to discern whether handguns are protected "arms" under the Second Amendment, Heller would have utilized them.
-Illinois' Supreme Court, considering a challenge to a so-called "assault weapons" ban, acknowledged the categorical nature of examining a prohibition on a class of arms.
-Remanding the case, that court explained, it cannot be ascertained at this stage of the proceedings whether these arms with these particular attributes as defined in this Ordinance are well suited for self-defense or sport or would be outweighed completely by the collateral damage resulting from their use, making them "dangerous and unusual" as articulated in Heller.
+Were balancing tests required to discern whether handguns are protected "arms" under the Second Amendment, Hellerwould have utilized them.